Skip to content

 If AI Writes the Code, Do We Still Need Sprints?

-In recent years, artificial intelligence has evolved from a theoretical concept into a practical tool that is rapidly transforming almost every industry.
+Artificial intelligence has, in recent years, evolved from a theoretical concept into a practical tool that is rapidly transforming almost every industry.
 However, the most visible changes are currently happening in IT, the very space where these technologies are not only used, but also created.

-If automation once meant simplifying individual tasks, today we are seeing a full-cycle transformation.
-From requirements analysis to code generation, testing, and even deployment, an increasing share of these activities can now be supported by AI.
-We are also witnessing the rise of AI agents capable of operating independently, making decisions, and executing tasks with minimal human involvement.
+If automation once meant simplifying individual tasks, today we are talking about full-cycle transformation.
+From requirements analysis to code generation, testing, and even deployment, more and more of these steps can now be performed with the help of AI.
+We are also seeing the rise of AI agents capable of operating independently, making decisions, and executing tasks with minimal human involvement.

-These changes are fundamentally reshaping how software development is organized.
+These changes are significantly impacting how we organize software development work.

-If a task that previously required two weeks can now be completed in one or two days, a fundamental question arises: do we still need sprints?
-What is the value of detailed two-week planning if execution happens significantly faster?
+If a task that previously took two weeks can now theoretically be completed in one or two days, a logical question arises: do we still need sprints?
+What is the value of planning work in detail for two weeks if execution happens significantly faster?
 And do story points still reflect reality when “effort” is no longer directly tied to output?

-This is where the discussion becomes truly interesting, not from a technological perspective, but from a philosophical one.
+This is where things become truly interesting, not from a technological perspective, but from an organizational and even philosophical one.

 • defining the right problem and business objective